SxC97/Package-Monitor/README.md

 1. Drag and drop the Packages.6h.sh file into your Bitbar plugins folder
 2. Run `chmod +x Package.6h.sh` to allow execution of the file.
 3. By default this plugin is set to run every 6 hours.
 You can rename the file to change that.
 Check the [Bitbar wiki](https://github.com/matryer/bitbar#installing-plugins) for more information.
 Keep in mind, this is very network intensive, so don't run it too often.
+4. Edit $USE, add or remove package managers as you see fit.
+5. Edit $ICON and $ZERO to customize, or leave it as is.

 # Known Issues